50 Notable alumni of

 -

-Horace Jeremiah "Jerry" Voorhis was a Democratic politician and educator from California who served five terms in the United States House of Representatives from 1937 to 1947, representing the 12th congressional district in Los Angeles County.
+Horace Jeremiah "Jerry" Voorhis was an American politician and educator from California who served five terms in the United States House of Representatives from 1937 to 1947.
+A Democrat, he represented the 12th congressional district in Los Angeles County.
 He was the first political opponent of Richard M. Nixon, who defeated Voorhis for re-election in 1946 in a campaign cited as an example of Nixon's use of red-baiting during his political rise.

 -